sunniesnow/sunniesnow-record/README.md

 ssh-keygen
 ```

+### Font rendering issues

-### Wrong font for English characters
+If only English characters are rendered incorrectly,

-This is due to a [bug in node-canvas](https://github.com/Automattic/node-canvas/issues/2332).
+this is due to a [bug in node-canvas](https://github.com/Automattic/node-canvas/issues/2332).
 To work around this, rebuild node-canvas from source:

 ```shell
 env --chdir=$(npm root -g)/sunniesnow-record npm rebuild canvas --build-from-source
 ```

+For other font rendering issues, you can also try rebuilding node-canvas from source.
+However, sometimes the issues are hard to fix.
+It is known that the font rendering behaviors are different
+for different versions of pangocairo and other dependencies.

 ### `No module named 'distutils'` with Python 3.12 or later